MacsiDigital/laravel-api-client/README.md

 With the name field we will check results for User and user

 Its worth pointing out that this is case sensitive so User and user will give different results, UserID and userID.
-Again this is due to all API's being different.
+Again this is due to all APIs being different.

-Its also worth pointing out that some resources dont interact directly with the API, in these cases the field is ignored.
+Its also worth pointing out that some resources don't interact directly with the API, in these cases the field is ignored.

 At present we do not have the ability for Many to Many but will see if there is a need in our API building quests.